Indiana Jones and the Kingdom of the Crystal Skull: Filming

-Unlike the previous Indiana Jones films, Spielberg shot the entire film in the United States, stating he did not want to be away from his family.
-Shooting began on June 18, 2007, in Deming, New Mexico.
+Unlike the previous films, Spielberg shot the entire film in the United States, stating he did not want to be away from his family.
+Principal photography began on June 18, 2007, in Deming, New Mexico.
 An extensive chase scene set at the fictional Marshall College was filmed between June 28 and July 7 at Yale University in New Haven, Connecticut (where Spielberg's son Theo was studying).
 To keep in line with the fact the story takes place in the 1950s, several facades were changed, although signs were put up in between shots to tell the public what the store or restaurant actually was.

 Afterwards, they filmed scenes set in the Amazon jungle in Hilo, Hawaii until August.
-Indiana Jones and the Kingdom of the Crystal Skull was the biggest film shot in Hawaii since Waterworld, and was estimated to generate US$22 million to $45 million in the local economy.
+Indiana Jones and the Kingdom of the Crystal Skull was the biggest film shot in Hawaii since Waterworld (1995), and was estimated to generate US$22 million to $45 million in the local economy.
 Because of an approaching hurricane, Spielberg was unable to shoot a fight at a waterfall, so he sent the second unit to film shots of Brazil's and Argentina's Iguazu Falls.
 These were digitally combined into the fight, which was shot at the Universal backlot.

 Half the film was scheduled to shoot on five sound stages at Los Angeles: Downey, Sony, Warner Bros., Paramount and Universal.
 Filming moved to Chandler Field in Fresno, California, substituting for Mexico City International Airport, on October 11, 2007.
 After shooting aerial shots of Chandler Airport and a DC-3 on the morning of October 12, 2007, filming wrapped.
 Although he originally found no need for re-shoots after viewing his first cut of the film, Spielberg decided to add an establishing shot filmed on February 29, 2008, in Pasadena, California.